saravan2/coding-puzzles/README.md

 s

-To view STL containers, include the custom ./gdbinit file present in the working directory
+To view STL containers, include the custom ./gdbinit file present in the working directory Download init file at : https://sourceware.org/gdb/wiki/STLSupport

+Place the contents in a .gdbinit file on the present working directory.

 gdb -iex "set auto-load safe-path /<pwd>/" ./powerset.exe